LineaLabs/lineapy/README.md

 ```

 Note that these are the minimal essential steps to get to the final state of the variable `text`.
-That is, LineaPy has performed code cleanup on our behalf.
+That is, LineaPy has performed code cleanup on our behalf, moving us a step closer to production.

 ## Usage Reporting